SilkRose/Pony/stories/applejacks-admirer/applejacks-admirer.md

 >
 > I have to admit, I am weak for you, darling.
 >
-> Wish I had the courage to tell to your face, how much I am inspired by your perseverance, strength, and integrity.
+> Wish I had the courage to tell to your face, how much I am inspired by your dependability, determination, practicality, beauty, and honesty.
 >
 > Before I met you, I thought that only gemstones shine bright when there's light… Thank you.
 You opened my eyes to what is truly important.
 >